pactflow/katacoda-workshops/create-a-plugin/step4.md

 Run `make bin`{{exec}} to create the plugin, and then start it to ensure it compiles and runs: `build/myplugin`{{exec}}.

+## Install our plugin for local testing

+run `make install_local`{{exec}} to build the plugin and move it into the plugins directory for local development.

 ## Further Reading

 * Creating a [Content Matcher](https://github.com/pact-foundation/pact-plugins/blob/main/docs/content-matcher-design.md) Plugin developer guide